 Water quality is improving in NWQI watersheds.
 State water quality agency partners report that 36% of NWQI monitoring watersheds show an improvement in water quality in at least one of the NWQI-monitored pollutants (based on 2017-2020 data).
 Further, 73% of these improvements can be attributed to or associated with agricultural conservation practices implemented by farmers and ranchers.

 State water quality agencies are a key partner in the success of NWQI efforts.
 This includes providing analysis of long-term water quality trends in NWQI watersheds through in-stream monitoring.
 State water quality agencies are assessing in-stream water quality progress by monitoring in at least one NWQI watershed per state using EPA Clean Water Act Section 319 or other funds.
 The objective is to assess whether water quality and/or biological condition related to nutrients, sediments, or livestock-related pathogens have changed since the start of the NWQI in the watershed, and if so, whether this can be associated with voluntary conservation implemented on agricultural lands.

 Contact: John Bullough, Conservation Initiatives Coordinator: Water Quality

-NRCS accepts applications for EQIP and NWQI on a continuous basis.
+NRCS accepts applications for NWQI on a continuous basis.
 We announce signup cutoff deadlines as funds become available.
-For Fiscal Year 2023, the first application cutoff date for new EQIP and NWQI contracts was Oct.
-7, 2022.
-The second application cutoff for FY23 is March 17, 2023.
+For Fiscal Year 2024, the first application cutoff date for new NWQI contracts is Nov.
+3, 2023.